digeratus/algo/README.md

      - Linux (rpm-based): See the [Pre-Install Documentation for RedHat/CentOS 6.x](docs/deploy-from-redhat-centos6.md)
      - Windows: See the [Windows documentation](docs/deploy-from-windows.md)

-4. **Install Algo's remaining dependencies.** Use the same Terminal window as the previous step and run:
+4. **Install SomaVPN's remaining dependencies.** Use the same Terminal window as the previous step and run:
     ```bash
     $ python -m virtualenv --python=`which python2` env &&
         source env/bin/activate &&